slimepaws/FurAffinity-Prowler/README.md

 6. Enter these values into the FurAffinityCookies.json file and save.
 7. Relaunch the program.

-> **Important: If you do not find any of the required .json files in your directory.
+> **Important**: If you do not find any of the required .json files in your directory.
 Do not worry.
 Any required files will be generated, and you will be informed as needed.

 #### Example FurAffinityCookies.json:
 `{